mikavir/scrub-savers/README.md

 - **Search Bar**

-    - The Search Bar feature allows users to quickly find specific products or information on the ScrubSavers site by entering keywords.
+    - The search bar feature allows users to quickly find specific products or information on the ScrubSavers site by entering keywords.
 This functionality enhances user experience by saving time and reducing frustration, enabling customers to easily locate items without navigating through multiple categories

 ![screenshot](documentation/features/feature07.png)